sinch/docs/docs/conversation/conversation-tutorials/conversation-send-sms.md

 2. Access to the Sinch dashboard where you manage your long code or short code.
 3. An SMS *Service Plan ID* and *Secret* to authorize SMS text message requests.
 4. A Conversations *App ID*.
-5. A Sinch *Project ID* and associated Key ID and Ket Secret.
+5. A Sinch *Project ID* and associated Key ID and Key Secret.

 If you are missing any of items 1-3 above you should begin by registering online at [*Sinch.com*](https://sinch.com).
 We'll show you how to create a *New Conversations App*  and get authentication credentials for items 4 and 5.